Garden Bed #1

 The quote above gives a sense of the philosophy behind the Permaculture movement and the fact that a Permaculture garden is not just an organic food garden.
 It is a whole system designed to imitate nature in the benefits it bestows on everything from the micro-organisms in the soil to the humans who share it.
 It works toward sustainability, balance, and a healing and restorative system of interactions and interconnections between humans and the earth and it’s resources and the creatures who share them.

 In this 36 foot x 5.5 foot bed we have created layers of production using plants to feed humans, pollinators, birds and microorganisms.

 -Seedless Grape vines

 The vines are on a six foot high arbor creating part of the upper story of this layer.
-The Pineapple Guava and Fig tree will both grow to 15 or 20 foot tall and more, if left unpruned.
+The Pineapple Guava and Fig tree can both grow to 15 or 20 foot tall and more, if left unpruned.

 -Asparagus next to each pole

 This layer has two large bold leafed plants in each corner:

 Edible, medicinal and pollinator-attractive perennial flowers are part of this layer and they include:

 -Everbearing Seascape Strawberries